How you’ll be assessed

 Recruitment for this course considers not only the values of the specific profession you are wishing to join, but also the values of the wider NHS.
 You can expect to be shortlisted and interviewed based upon these values as well as course/profession specific requirements.
 More information on values can be found here.

-You will need to provide:
+Within your application, you will need to provide:

 If English is not your first language you require an IELTS overall score of 6.0 with no element below 5.5 for most standard undergraduate and postgraduate courses.
 There are some exceptions and if the IELTS requirement differs it will be specified on the course page.